BIG-SA/BASH-Intro-2018/notes/4_easy_scripting.md

 They are also an excellent way of ensuring the commands you have used in your research *are retained for future reference*.
 Keeping copies of all electronic processes to ensure reproducibility is a very important component of any research.

-Now that we've been through just some of the concepts & tools we can use when writing scripts, it's time to tackle one of our own where we can bring it all together.
+Now that we've been through just some of the concepts and tools we can use when writing scripts, it's time to tackle one of our own where we can bring it all together.

 ### The `shebang`

 Every bash shell script begins with what is known as a *shebang*, which we would commonly recognise as a hash sign followed by an exclamation mark, i.e `#!`.
 This is immediately followed by `/bin/bash`, which tells the interpreter to run the command `bash ` which is contained in the directory `/bin`.
-This opening sequence is essential for all `bash` scripts & tells the computer how to respond to all of the following commands.
+This opening sequence is essential for all `bash` scripts and tells the computer how to respond to all of the following commands.
 As a string this looks like:

 ```